coolbutuseless/yyjsonr/README.md

 ## Limitations

-- Some datatypes not currently supported.
+- Some datatypes are not currently supported.
 Please file an issue on GitHub if these types are critical for you.
 Providing test cases also appreciated!:
   - Complex numbers
   - POSIXlt
   - Matrices of POSIXct / Date

-## Acknowledgements

-- R Core for developing and maintaining the language.
-- CRAN maintainers, for patiently shepherding packages onto CRAN and maintaining the repository